Watch the video above as Jing Shen, MD explains Smell Disfunction

 get your sense of smell evaluated and treated today!

-Schedule an appointment for your sense of smell assessment as early as today at any of our 10 convenient Houston, Texas locations.
+Schedule an appointment for your sense of smell assessment as early as today at any of our 10 convenient Houston, Texas locations near you.

 Taste and smell disorders are the cause of many thousands of individuals in the U.S. to see a doctor every year.
 Fortunately, for most individuals, anosmia is only a temporary problem caused by a seriously stuffy nose from a cold.
 After the cold goes away, their sense of smell comes back.